MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 ### How do I prepare Unity with the Microsoft.MixedReality.QR.QRCodeWatcher?

-Use Nuget for unity and point to the nuget pack above.
+Use NuGet for unity and point to the NuGet pack above.

 ### How can I make QR codes?